 The freemium pricing model pulls users in with a free version of the software.
 Once a customer likes it or needs more functionality they need to pay to get the full use of the software.

 Free software is much easier to gain users for.
 If the market you have targeted values the service then it will be much easier to sell them on the premium version of the software if they already enjoy the free version.

-Upfront costs that have no incoming revenue to pay for them is the biggest issue with this model.
+Upfront costs that have no incoming revenue to pay for them are the biggest issue with this model.
 Free users also will take up other resources such as the support staff.

 In the old days, the only usage-based pricing model applicable was a pay-per-view movie or fight on cable.
-This pricing model has become trendy in the SaaS world due to the widespread appeal.
+This pricing model has become trendy in the SaaS world due to its widespread appeal.

 How it works

 A user will only be charged for how much they actually use the software.
 This can be seen in many industries with the actual use factor being data or transactions processed.

 The more data used, the more the bill will be or the more transactions processed, the more the bill will be.

 The biggest pro of this pricing model is that companies can scale their expenses with their revenue.
 The companies that use the software a lot will have received direct value from the product.

 Depending on what the SaaS product is being used for, a customer could be upset to find out how much they owe the company at the end of a month.